Simonjn0904/velociraptors-heidelbergV2/content/en/Community/sponsoring.md

 <div style="margin-top: 1.0rem;"></div>

 Feel free to contact us: velociraptorshd@gmail.com
-<div style="margin-top: 1.0rem;"></div>

-**As a Member of VELOciraptors Heidelberg e.V.🫶🏼 (currently in the founding phase)**
-<div style="margin-top: 1.0rem;"></div>

-The VELOciraptors Heidelberg e.V. supports the work of the organizing group and helps make the community more accessible, stable, and attractive in the long term.
-The existing structure of the VELOciraptors remains unchanged: everyone can continue to participate in our rides and events without membership or participation fees.
-Only in rare cases, such as larger events like the Cycling Camp, might membership be required for organizational reasons.
-The association works mostly in the background and remains largely invisible to most members of the community.
-Those who wish to support our work beyond one-time donations can become members and thus contribute to the community’s long-term stability.
-Transparency is important to us, so we openly communicate what the association stands for and how it operates.
-Detailed information about the association’s activities can be found under Discover → Documents.
-Membership fees are not an entry ticket to join rides but a way to support the VELOciraptors as an independent, open, and solidarity-based community.
-<div style="margin-top: 2.0rem;"></div>

-**Donation account (current account, not yet e.V.):**
-<div style="margin-top: 1.0rem;"></div>

-Account holders: Sebastian Kau and Zachary Smith
-IBAN: DE85 1203 0000 1204 8238 66
-BIC: BYLADEM1001
-Bank: Deutsche Kreditbank AG (DKB)
-<div style="margin-top: 2.0rem;"></div>

 <div style="margin-top: 2rem; text-align: left;">
   <img src="/images/050.jpg" alt="QR Code" style="width: 100%;">